LoyolaChicagoCS/gradhandbook/source/general.rst

 --------------------------

-Regardless of the MS program in which you're enrolled, your main adviser will be the  Graduate Program Director (abbreviated GPD).
+Regardless of the MS program in which you're enrolled, your main adviser will be the  Graduate Program Director (abbreviated **GPD**).
 The current director is Dr. Andrew N. Harrington.
-You are expected to confer with him regularly about your initial course of study in pursuit of your degree.
+You are expected to confer with him about your initial course of study in pursuit of your degree.
 You should be assigned an advisor for later semesters.
 You are encouraged to meet with the Director at other times as well to discuss your progress in the program and your future plans.